ArminBaz/LinearRL/README.md

 For example, you can change the `ENV` flag with your desired gym environment.

 ### Run
-To run the code you can run `main.py`.
+To run the code you can run `main.py` which will train a LinearRL agent on the specified gym environment.
 ```bash
 python main.py